seanwest1/seanwest1.github.io/_posts/2025-11-17-What-I-know-about-BASH.md

 ---
 layout: post
-title: BASH Basics
+title: "BASH Basics"
-subtitle: Skip the Manual and Unlock Linux
+subtitle: "Skip the Manual and Unlock Linux"
-tags: [linux, cli, BASH]
+tags: [linux, cli, bash]
-author: Sean
+author: "Sean"
 ---
 My recent battles with Linux made it clear going through BASH again would be helpful to me.
 But I couldn't imagine it being enlightening for someone else to read.